LinwoodDev/Butterfly/CONTRIBUTING.md

 Thanks to everyone who has contributed!
 If you have any questions, please contact me at <contact@linwood.dev>.

-There is a discord server for this project [here](https://discord.linwood.dev).
+There is a matrix server for this project [here](https://linwood.dev/matrix) and a discord server [here](https://discord.linwood.dev).

 Please follow the [Code of Conduct](https://docs.butterfly.linwood.dev/code-of-conduct).